A cataract is a clouding of the normally transparent lens of the eye.

 Cataracts are the leading cause of blindness among adults in the United States.
 They account for one out of every seven cases of blindness in people age 45 and older.
 Although most prevalent in adults, a cataract can occur in young people, and sometimes can be found in a baby’s eyes at birth.

 As medical advances have succeeded in lengthening the human lifespan, more and more Americans are – and will be – entering the age group associated with the development of cataracts.
-It has been said that if we live long enough, most of us will develop a cataract.
+Most of us will develop cataracts.